Abol Tabol: Publication history

-Sukumar Ray wrote for the children's magazine Sandesh, started by his father Upendrakishore, in Calcutta (now Kolkata), right from the time of its first publication in 1913.
-Ray was living in England at that time, where he had traveled at the end of 1911, to study photoengraving and lithography.
-He returned to India towards the end of 1913, and, after the death of Upendrakishore in 1915, also became the editor of Sandesh, and remained so till the time of his own untimely death in 1923.
-The poems in Abol Tabol, most of which first appeared in Sandesh, were composed during the period 1915 to 1923.
-Abol Tabol, meaning The Weird and the Absurd, was originally the name designating a section within Sandesh magazine, where many of these poems were first published.
+Sukumar Ray wrote for Sandesh, a children's magazine started by his father Upendrakishore Ray Chowdhury in Calcutta.
+The poems in Abol Tabol, most of which first appeared in Sandesh, were composed between 1915 and 1923.
+Abol Tabol was originally the name designating a section within Sandesh where many of these poems were first published.
 Thirty-nine poems and seven untitled quatrains can be traced back to having first appeared in Sandesh.
-Seven other poems making up the balance of the collection known as Abol Tabol were selected by Ray, from perhaps previously unpublished manuscripts, to form part of the final collection.
-Of these, Ray wrote the first and last poems, both originally titled Abol-Tabol, specifically for the collection, possibly in 1923.
+Seven other poems making up the balance of the collection were selected by Ray possibly from previously unpublished manuscripts.
+The first and the last poems, both titled Abol Tabol were written by Ray specifically for the collection possibly in 1923.

 Characters

 His collection had several characters which became legendary in Bengali literature and culture.
 Some characters even have found idiomatic usage in the language.

 Some of the most famous characters in "Abol tabol" are: